-Building an integrated financial system is not difficult
+Building an integrated financial system is important

 It is possible to set clear financial regulations and laws regulating salaries and expenses

-And on a monthly basis, some financial reports are issued regularly that reveal the financial position of Sushi
+And on a monthly basis some financial reports are issued regularly that reveal the financial position of Sushi

 and at the same time they do not conflict with the confidentiality of some information